ambrosus/ambrosus-node/docs/introduction.md

 }
 ```

 Meaning of the fields is analogous to those in assets.
-Additionally, we have the data object, which can hold all the descriptive details about an event (e.g., type, context, location and more). `accessLevel` is used to define permissions. `dataHash` is used internally to store
+Additionally, we have the `data` object, which can hold all the descriptive details about an event (e.g., type, context, location and more). `accessLevel` is used to define permissions. `dataHash` is hash of serialized `data` field.

 ### Bundles
 Multiple entities (assets and events) are packed into bundles.
 The proof of the bundle is stored in a smart contract deployed to the blockchain.